christian-j174/MyBilAccess/README.md

 # MyBilAccess
-Verification NFT Receipt, that received information from the Portal and  process it and sends it the corresponding department they have requested grant information
+Verification NFT Receipt, received information from the MyBilAccess Portal and  then it processes the data and generates a key, which works to locate the request and access the DAO.